 As a student progresses through their college career, they participate in a variety of experiences in and out of the classroom.
 Experts have consistently estimated that 70% of a student's time is spent on activities outside of the classroom.
 This involvement includes work, independent study, intercollegiate and intramural athletics, student clubs and organizations, study abroad, and living-learning programs.

 Grand Valley State University acknowledges the important value student organizations have in the educational process.
 Registered Student Organizations (RSO's) are inherently linked to the University while playing an integral role in developing student leadership and providing a quality campus environment.
 It is the responsibility of each RSO to adhere to the mission of the university and its’ supporting values.
 An organization's goals, objectives, and activities must not deviate from established University policies or regulations.
 Participation in any given RSO by a student is voluntary, and any risk associated with participation is assumed by the student alone.
-Grand Valley State University does not assume liability for a RSO’s financial transactions, group activities, or the actions of an individual or its group members, unless the RSO is deemed by us to be performing services or engaged in activities on our behalf or under our direction.
+Grand Valley State University does not assume liabilities for an RSO’s financial transactions, group activities, or the actions of an individual or its group members, unless the RSO is deemed by us to be performing services or engaged in activities on our behalf or under our direction.

 Because of their importance, RSO's are granted special privileges and benefits.
 These privileges include use of university facilities and services, the privilege of participating in certain university-sponsored student activities, and access to the established student governance funding process.
 In order to exercise the privileges accorded to RSO’s, a student organization must register with and be recognized by the Office of Student Life through the Student Organization Review Board.
 The provision of University benefits to RSO’s should not be misinterpreted as meaning RSO’s activities are controlled by the University.
 The Office of Student Life reserves the right to grant, suspend, or deny any Registered Student Organization status at any time.